-The general non-discrimination clauses of IHL (GC IV Art.
-27 and AP I Art.
-75(1)) applicable during armed conflict also apply to employment, economic activities and social security.
-Minimum standards of working conditions must be complied with for certain categories of persons who are made to work during situations of international armed conflict (GC IV Art.
-40).
-Uncompensated or abusive forced labour is also prohibited (GC IV Arts 51 and 95; AP II Art.
-5(1); and CIHL Rule 95).
-Slavery and the slave trade are prohibited in all their forms (AP II Art.
-4(2) and CIHL Rule 94).
+The general non-discrimination clauses of IHL (GC IV Article 27 and AP I Article 75(1)) applicable during armed conflict also apply to employment, economic activities and social security.
+Minimum standards of working conditions must be complied with for certain categories of persons who are made to work during situations of international armed conflict (GC IV Article 40).
+Uncompensated or

+In international and non-international armed conflicts, children are entitled to special respect and protection, including access to education. abusive forced labour is also prohibited (GC IV Articles 51 and 95; AP II Article 5(1); and CIHL Rule 95).
+Slavery and the slave trade are prohibited in all their forms (AP II Article 4(2) and CIHL Rule 94).